erikenbody/Bioinformatics_Scripts/Genome_Annotation/README.md

 ###### Run time
 The second Maker run ran on 18 cores using MPICH MPI and failed after 23:33, which is strangely close to the 24 hour limit.
 I then ran it again, and it failed after 12 minutes.
 I ran on one node with 20 processors and it failed in 1hr 22min.
 The error code was strange, but with the Cypress admin helped I found it was related to MPICH.
 I ran on one core without multiple processors (-N 1 -n 1) and Maker finished in 1 day, 15hours.

+**I eventually discovered that (on the maker-devel somewhere) other users reported this issue.
+The key seems to be that when the number of scaffolds fell below the number of cores (e.g. 20 scaffolds remaining, using 21 cores) then it crashed.
+They then had to run with less cores...this seems consistent with the issues I had were.
+Hard to say how to solve this, just makes the end of the run take longer**

 ###### Checking Maker run 2 output
 Output of log file says Maker finished.
 4903 scaffolds listed as 'FINISHED'